VGP/vgp-tools/README.md

 ### 2.1.5.
 Kmer sets, .kmr

 This sequence subtype contains lists of kmers.
 The S-line gives the kmer sequence.
-The additional C-line type can be used to specify counts in a set of sequences, in which case there should be a reference line for the sequence file name
+The additional C-line type can be used to specify counts in a set of sequences, in which case there should be a reference line for the sequence file name.
+If you want to record counts in more than one sequence-set, then give multiple sequence file names, and correspondingly multiple C-lines for each S-line.

 ```
   < <string:.seq_file_name>